 Which test prep option is best for you?

-If you’re still on the fence and unsure of which option to choose, check out our testimonials or ask a parent or friend about which option they think would be most effective.
-With more than 65,000 students served in Dallas-Fort Worth since 1992, you’re bound to find a classmate who is a KD student.
+If you’re still on the fence and unsure of which option to choose, check out our testimonials, ask a parent or friend about which option they think would be most effective for you, or call one of our campuses for a specific recommendation.